SoftwareAG/c8y-docs/src/documents/guides/cs/hello-world-basic.html.md

 	}

-Method BuildWebHost performs the following tasks
+Method BuildWebHost performs the following tasks:

-* Initializes a new instance of the WebHostBuilder class with pre-configured defaults,
+* initializes a new instance of the WebHostBuilder class with pre-configured defaults,

-* Specifies Kestrel as the server to be used by the web host,
+* specifies Kestrel as the server to be used by the web host,

-* Configures the LoggerFactory,
+* configures the LoggerFactory,

-* Specifies the Startup class with the UseStartup<TStartup>
+* specifies the Startup class with the UseStartup&#60;TStartup&#62;

 An example application must include Startup class.
 As the name suggests, it is executed first when the application starts.